Am0031/day-planner/README.md

 - red: for the current hour
 - green: for the remaining hours in the working day

-The user also has the option to use the local storage to keep track of their tasks.
-When interaction with the page, the user can:
+The user also has access to a database to keep track of their tasks.
+When interacting with the page, the user can:

-- save their task in each time block in local storage with the blue save button in each time block
+- save their task with the blue save button in each time block
-- clear one specific task from local storage with the orange remove button in each time block
+- clear one specific task with the orange remove button in each time block
 - clear the complete scheduler with the orange button "clear scheduler" above the time blocks

-## Screenshot of the page
+## Screenshots

 <details>
 <summary>Day planner screenshot - desktop version</summary>